 Advisory Account Fees for Advisory accounts are typically due quarterly, in either advance or arrears, depending on the Program and the specific agreement with the Client.
 The initial Advisory Account Fee for an account is charged in full as of the effective date (as defined in the Advisory Agreement) of the Advisory relationship for the account, in each case based on the account's opening market value.
-In calculating the annual fee (or any partial period thereof), we assume a 360-day annual period.
+In calculating the annual fee (or any partial period thereof), Stifel assumes a 360day annual period.
 For the initial payment, the period for which the Advisory Account Fee relates is the effective date through the last day of the calendar quarter in which the account is opened and is prorated accordingly.
 Thereafter, the Advisory Account Fee is based on the account's closing market value on the last business day of the previous calendar quarter.
 The fee is due on the business day following the assessment day.

-In valuing assets in Client accounts held at our firm, we rely on publicly recorded information, use various vendor systems which we have reviewed and reasonably believe to be reliable, and/or rely on valuations provided by entities holding assets and/or accounts that are part of a Client's Advisory relationship with us (such as, for example, administrators or other service providers to hedge funds or other private funds in which our clients are investors or other brokerage firms, banks or other entities serving as qualified custodians of our client assets).
-For assets held at Stifel, if prices are unavailable, we determine prices in good faith to reflect an understanding of the assets' fair market value.
-Once the Advisory Account Fee we do not adjust it for fluctuations in value during the quarter due to market conditions, or as a result of intraperiod transfers out of a Client's Advisory account(s) (including, but not limited to, transfer to a commissionbased account for the same Client).
-However, an account will be charged a prorated fee on additional contributions made during a quarter, to the extent such additions are valued at more than \$25,000 or would generate a pro-rated quarterly fee of more than \$25.
-Each Client is responsible for monitoring his or her account to minimize transfers that would increase applicable fees or otherwise result in increased charges.
+In valuing assets in Client accounts held at Stifel, Stifel relies on publicly recorded information, use various vendor systems which it have reviewed and reasonably believe to be reliable, and/or rely on valuations provided by entities holding assets and/or accounts that are part of a Client's Advisory relationship with us (such as, for example, administrators or other service providers to hedge funds or other private funds in which our clients are investors or other brokerage firms, banks or other entities serving as qualified custodians of our client assets).
+For assets held at Stifel, if prices are unavailable, Stifel determines prices in good faith to reflect an understanding of the assets' fair market value.
+Once the Advisory Account Fee, neither our firm nor Stifel adjusts it for fluctuations in value during the quarter due to market conditions, or as a result of intraperiod transfers out of a Client's Advisory account(s) (including, but not limited to, transfer to a commissionbased account for the same Client).
+However, an account will be charged a prorated fee on additional contributions made during a quarter, to the extent such additions are valued at more than \$25,000 or would generate a pro-rated quarterly fee of more than \$25.Each Client is responsible for monitoring his or her account to minimize transfers that would increase applicable fees or otherwise result in increased charges.

-Any increase in the negotiated fee will be agreed upon, in writing, between you and Stifel; provided, however, Stifel may provide you with prior written notice in any instance where a fee is being changed (including an increase).
+Any increase in the negotiated fee will be agreed upon, in writing, with you; provided, however, that we and/or Stifel may provide you with prior written notice in any instance where a fee is being changed (including an increase).